Artist Stories

 Monet in his garden

-Nasturtium, digital collage with a photo of Monet in his Giverny Garden
+Nasturtium, a digital collage with a photo of Monet in his garden in Giverny.

 With the help of his family, he changed its appearance from a farming plot to a flowering garden.
-Around the house, he sowed seed for his favourite annuals: poppies, sunflowers, and nasturtiums.
-In springs he would plant daffodil bulbs and primroses and willowherbs.
+Around the house, he sowed seeds for his favorite annuals: poppies, sunflowers, and nasturtiums.
+In springs he would plant daffodil bulbs, primroses, and willowherbs.
 With his gardening friend, Gustave Caillebotte, another Impressionist painter, they swapped seeds and cuttings, exchanging advice and expertise on handling flowers.

 Claude Monet’s Garden

-Claude Monet, Garden Path at Giverny, 1902, oil on canvas, private collection
+Claude Monet, Garden Path at Giverny, 1902, private collection.
+WikiArt.

-By the late 1880’s Monet started gaining substantial popularity, both in Europe and across the Atlantics.
+By the late 1880s, Monet started gaining substantial popularity, both in Europe and across the Atlantic.
 In November 1890 he could finally purchase the house.
-Now on his private land he embarked on a much more ambitious gardening plan: he hired two full-time gardeners, which will eventually grow to six, built a large greenhouse just to propagate species and reserve bulbs, and rented a separate garden, not far away from his house, to move all the vegetable and fruits, so he can devote his own garden solely for his flowers.
-His flower collection grew with a more extravagant range of species, which must have cost him a fortune: irises, peonies, delphiniums, Oriental poppies, asters and many species of sunflowers.
+Now on his private land, he embarked on a much more ambitious gardening plan: he hired two full-time gardeners, which would eventually grow to six, built a large greenhouse just to propagate species and reserve bulbs, and rented a separate garden, not far away from his house, to move all the vegetable and fruits, so he can devote his own garden solely for his flowers.
+His flower collection grew with a more extravagant range of species, which must have cost him a fortune: irises, peonies, delphiniums, Oriental poppies, asters, and many species of sunflowers.

 The Path through the Irises, 1914-1917

-Claude Monet, The Path through the Irises, 1914-1917, oil on canvas, The Metropolitan Museum of Art
+Claude Monet, The Path through the Irises, 1914-1917, The Metropolitan Museum of Art, New York City, NY, USA.

 Unlike structured and rather linear French gardens, Monet’s one was acquiring more English style.
 Instead of spacing them apart, he covered every inch of the bed with foliage and annuals, perennials, and biennials.
 As a result, it was a garden curated through the eyes of an artist.
-He planted the flowers with such a meticulous consideration and planning – when some withered, others would bud, just in time to provide fresh combinations of primary and contrasting hues.
-Speaking of colours, he chose to paint the front of the house in pink and shutters in green – his favourite combination – giving it the iconic look we all came to know now.
+He planted the flowers with such meticulous consideration and planning – when some withered, others would bud, just in time to provide fresh combinations of primary and contrasting hues.
+Speaking of colors, he chose to paint the front of the house pink and the shutters green – his favorite combination – giving it the iconic look we all came to know now.

 Irises, Monet in his garden